Myths vs Facts

 Fact: The hospice team visits patients intermittently, and is available 24 hours a day, 7 days a week for support and care.

 Myth: It is a difficult process to begin hospice care.

 Fact: It only takes one phone call.
 A-Vow Hospice will take care of everything else.
 We will work with your physician to determine if hospice care is appropriate and to arrange for services to begin.

-Myth: Once a patient elects hospice, he or she can no longer receive care from the primary care physician.
+Myth: Once a patient elects hospice care, they can no longer receive care from their

 Fact: A-Vow Hospice will coordinate with your primary care physician.
-He/She will be consulted and updated on all aspects of your care.
+They will be consulted and updated on all aspects of your care.

 Myth: Once a patient elects hospice care, he or she cannot return to traditional medical treatment.

 Fact: Patients always have the right to reinstate traditional care at any time, for any reason.
 If a patient's condition improves or the disease goes into remission, he or she can graduate from a hospice and return to aggressive, curative measures, if so desired.
 If a discharged patient wants to return to hospice care, we at A-Vow guarantee